BalayogiG/BalayogiG/README.md

 <p align="center">

-# 👋 Hi, I'm Balayogi G
+<h1> 👋 Hi, I'm Balayogi G </h1>

 🎓 Researcher | 💡 Innovator | 🖥️ Developer

-## A interdisciplinary enthusiast in the field of Computer Science, exploring the simulation of biological learning.
+<h2>A interdisciplinary enthusiast in the field of Computer Science, exploring the simulation of biological learning.</h2>

 </p>